ietf-wg-asdf/SDF/sdf.md

 ~~~
 {: #exobject title="Example Object definition"}

-This example defines an Object "foo" that is defined in the default namespace, containing a property
+This example defines an Object "foo" that is defined in the default namespace (full address: `#/odmObject/foo`), containing a property that can be addressed as
-`odm:/odmObject/foo/odmProperty/bar`, with data of type boolean.
+`#/odmObject/foo/odmProperty/bar`, with data of type boolean.
 <!-- we could define a URN-style namespace that looks exactly that way -->

 # Names and namespaces